 For some of the best fishing in Alabama, you will have to decide if you want to spend the day on the lake, on the banks of the river, or on a pier overlooking the Gulf.
 With a full summer, you could certainly choose all three!
 There is a variety of great fishing in Alabama to choose from.
 Here are the 10 best fish to catch in Alabama this summer.

-The Wahoo is another deep sea fish that can be caught off the shores of Alabama.
+The Wahoo is another deep-sea fish that can be caught off the shores of Alabama.
 You can charter a fishing boat or guided fishing tour out of Orange Beach, AL. The best time to go Wahoo fishing is actually February and March but they can be caught year-round.
-Wahoo are a challenging fish to catch because they are one of the fastest fish in the ocean.
+Wahoos are challenging fish to catch because they are one of the fastest fish in the ocean.
 They are frequently caught with a trolling line in the deeper blue waters.
 Once they are hooked they put up quite a fight.
 Wahoos are long torpedo-shaped fish that average around 20 lbs.

 5) Crappie: Weiss Lake

 For some classic crappie fishing, you are going to want to either head to Weiss Lake or the Lower Alabama River.
 Load up the cooler with minnows (for the fish) and your favorite cold beverage.
 For a quick outing, you can even fish from the shores of Weiss Lake.
 This 30,200-acre lake is teaming with fish early in the morning and there are several shorelines with vegetation where the crappie love to hide.
 The Lower Alabama River is another great spot to find crappie near the banks.